Stepford Smiler: Web Original

-- In mini site Spin-Off The Program, Brigadier General David Adams, the founder of the title game, is very much a (possible) Type C. He has been described as pretty casual looking for a military organization, and oftentimes slides into Cloudcuckoolander mode during announcements.
+- In mini site Spin-Off The Program, Brigadier General David Adams, the founder of the title game, is very possibly) Unstable.
+He has been described as pretty casual looking for a military organization, and oftentimes slides into Cloudcuckoolander mode during announcements.
 However, he has shown to have a very chilling approach towards the idea of children killing each other, and seems to really be enthused by it.
 Needless to say, there's a lot of Dissonant Serenity in his announcements.

-- The Whites from Lucky Day Forever can be seen as Type B. They are always shown donning a smile on their faces, as if it's the only expression they wear on their faces.
+- The Whites from Lucky Day Forever can be seen as Empty.
+They are always shown donning a smile on their faces, as if it's the only expression they wear.
 The only thing they managed to do is to trick the Proles into becoming their Human Resources.

 - In Worm, Interlude 18 (Donation Bonus #2) gives a glimpse of the blissful home life of the Nazi supervillain couple Night and Fog (i.e. Dorothy and Geoff Schmidt) ... a pair who carry out the natural routines of married life with all the tenderness and care of wind-up automata.